Pirates

 Jack

 Mister death?
-Ah, We've met.
+Ah, we've met.

 Finn